rawmodel/framework/README.md

 Schema represents a configuration object which configures the `Document`.
 It holds information about fields, type casting, how fields are validated and what the default values are.

 A Schema can also be used as a custom type object.
-This means that you can create a nested data structure by setting a schema instance for a field `type`.
+This way you can create a nested data structure by setting a schema instance for a field `type`.
+When a document is created, each schema in a tree of fields will become an instance of a Document - a tree of documents.

 **Schema({fields, mode, validatorOptions, typeOptions})**